-the Any type is assignable to, but not a subtype of, all types, and
+the Any type is assignable to, but not a subtype of, all types,

-the primitive type Number is assignable to, but not a subtype of, all enum types.
+the primitive type Number is assignable to, but not a subtype of, all enum types, and

+an object type without a particular property is assignable to an object type in which that property is optional.

 The assignment compatibility rules imply that, when assigning values or passing parameters, optional properties must either be present and of a compatible type, or not be present at all.
 For example: